-If Instagram is a huge part of your social media marketing strategy, you’re in good company.
+If Instagram is a huge part of your social media marketing strategy for brand awareness, you’re in good company.
 The platform is the most important network for 22% of marketers, beating out LinkedIn, YouTube, and Twitter, with roughly 64% planning to increase their reliance on Instagram over the coming year.

 While that may sound like good news, it means competition is getting fiercer.
-You’re competing with thousands (if not millions) of other brands using the Instagram app to reach their target customers.
+You’re competing with thousands (if not millions) of other brands with unique accounts using the Instagram app to reach their target customers.

-How do you know whether your strategy is working?
+How do you know whether your brand awareness strategy is working?
 The answer lies within Instagram Insights.

-This guide shares how to find Instagram Insights, and use the data you uncover to fine-tune your strategy — whether that’s to grow your follower count, increase engagement, or drive sales through your website.
+This guide shares how to find Instagram Insights, and use the data you uncover to fine-tune your strategy — whether that’s to grow your follower count, strengthen content interaction, increase engagement, or drive sales through your website.

 What is Instagram Insights?